 Here are their picks for the top 6 things hiring managers are looking for from master’s degree holders:

 - Relevant Skills and Knowledge: Students should pursue degrees related to their career interests to increase their hireability.
-Aram Rulla, human resources general manager for Lucas Group, says that the ideal degree for any student depends on their desired career path.
-‘In my field of expertise, human resources,’ Rulla says, ‘we like to see people with a master's in human resources management, industrial/organizational psychology, or an MBA (ideally with a concentration in HR).’
+Aram Lulla, human resources general manager for Lucas Group, says that the ideal degree for any student depends on their desired career path.
+‘In my field of expertise, human resources,’ Lulla says, ‘we like to see people with a master's in human resources management, industrial/organizational psychology, or an MBA (ideally with a concentration in HR).’

 - Collaborative Experience: Group projects at the graduate level require classmates to engage in intensive, thoughtful collaboration.
 These activities often mirror professional group work, and employers encourage job seekers to discuss successful projects when applying for jobs.
-‘As far as educational experience, having project work with deliverables during their course of study would be a plus,’ Rulla says.
+‘As far as educational experience, having project work with deliverables during their course of study would be a plus,’ Lulla says.
 ‘Strong verbal and written communication skills coupled with collaboration skills would be a significant benefit.’

 - Practical Training: Graduate programs with internships, practicum courses, or other hands-on components effectively prepare students for real-world work settings.
 Alexander Lowry, who leads the financial analysis master's program at Gordon University, says hiring managers seek candidates with established skill sets who can ‘hit the ground running’ once they begin working.
 ‘Internships, ideally more than one, are essential,’ he adds.